AI chatbots for customer service: 80% fewer support tickets in 2026

 - 70-85% goal completion rate – the remaining 15-30% escalates to humans with full context

-What exactly does an AI chatbot do
+What exactly does an AI chatbot do?

 Why chatbots are breaking through now

-Ready to automate your support?
+Ready to automate support?
 Discover how ClickForest can get your chatbot live within 3 weeks with full integration and team training.

 Concrete results from companies

-Salesforce reduced support costs by 17% and reduced their team from 9,000 to 5,000 employees.
+Salesforce reduced support costs by 17% and downsized their team from 9,000 to 5,000 employees.
 They now handle 1.2 million human and 1.2 million automated conversations per month.
 Marc Benioff admitted in September 2025 that AI agents took over 50% of their customer service work.

-These companies share three success factors.
-Start with clear use cases for repetitive questions.
+These companies share three success factors: Start with clear use cases for repetitive questions.
 Integrate fully with existing systems.
 And keep human support available for complex cases.

 Want to see what chatbots can do for your support volume?
 Schedule a free consultation where we analyze your situation and calculate concrete ROI.